mil-tokyo/DTWL_VL/README.md

 `pip install -r requirements.txt　`.

-Our score of the environment was obtained with the version below:
+The strict library version we used in the experiment is below:

 torch:  1.6.0+cu101